 Fig 8: The 'APD' ledger for William Knight

-The payment of these 'alternative pensions' is complicated (and is explained in this article) but - in summary - there seems to have been two schemes that disabled veterans (or their widows) could apply for in certain circumstances.
+The payment of these 'alternative pensions' is complicated.
+In summary there seems to have been two schemes that disabled veterans (or their widows) could apply for in certain circumstances.
 The APD scheme seems to have been designed to grant to successful applicants (specifically the disabled soldier) a larger pension to take account of his not being able to earn as much as he did prior to the war.
 The APW scheme similarly seems to have been an attempt to boost the widow's income.
 The fact that these two schemes were not particularly well taken-up is something that would be a very interesting subject for academic study.